coreruleset/documentation/content/deployment/anomaly.md

 different anomaly scoring thresholds to set for both specific vulnerability types and generic requests/response levels.
 These will be evaluated in two different files.
-Inbound request are evaluated at the end of phase:2 in the rules/REQUEST-49-BLOCKING-EVALUATION.conf file and outbound responses are evaluated at the end of phase:4 in the rules/RESPONSE-59-BLOCKING-EVALUATION.conf file.
-The thresholds are configured in the csr-setup.conf file.
+Inbound request are evaluated at the end of `phase:2` in the `rules/REQUEST-949-BLOCKING-EVALUATION.conf` file and outbound responses are evaluated at the end of `phase:4` in the `rules/RESPONSE-959-BLOCKING-EVALUATION.conf` file.
+The thresholds are configured in the `csr-setup.conf` file.

 ```apache
 SecAction \